insi9nis/omniswitch/bash/readme.md

 If you want to redirect the output to a file, so you can push it elsewhere or pick it up via SFTP:

 > ./__get-port-info.sh__ > __port-info.csv__

+You may need to be patient while it runs.
+You won't see any output until it's done and drops you back at a prompt.